testing-library/testing-library-docs/docs/dom-testing-library/api-events.md

 fireEvent.keyDown(domNode, { key: 'Enter', code: 13 })

 // note: you should set the charCode or it will be fallback to 0
-// will Fire an KeyboardEvent with charCode = 0
+// will fire a KeyboardEvent with charCode = 13
 fireEvent.keyDown(domNode, { key: 'Enter', code: 13 })

 // If using event.which, be sure to set the keyCode or it will be fallback to 0
-// will Fire a KeyboardEvent with expected which = 13 fireEvent.keyDown(domNode, { key: 'Enter', keyCode: 13 })
+// will fire a KeyboardEvent with expected which = 13 fireEvent.keyDown(domNode, { key: 'Enter', keyCode: 13 })

-// will Fire an KeyboardEvent with charCode = 65
+// will fire a KeyboardEvent with charCode = 65
 fireEvent.keyDown(domNode, { key: 'A', code: 65, charCode: 65 })
 ```